DHTMLX/scheduler-docs/data/howtostart_ruby.md

 <img src="ruby_console.png">

-Next we need to implement data loading and saving in the scheduler with the help of controllers.
+Next you need to implement data loading and saving in the scheduler with the help of controllers.

 Step 7.
 Creating Event Controller